houmain/gpupad/README.md

 All items which contributed to the last evaluation are highlighted.

 ### Items
-The items of a session pretty much correspond the concepts known from writing OpenGL or Vulkan applications:
+A session is built from the following items:

 - **Call** -
 Most prominently are the draw, compute and ray trace calls.
 Whenever the session is evaluated, all active calls are evaluated in consecutive order.
 They can be de-/activated using the checkbox.